SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Find a list of my favorite bars all around SF

-Hotels & Motels
+San Francisco Marina District Hotels & Motels

-Hotel Del Sol, a Joie de Vivre Hotel
+Hotel Del Sol, a Joie de Vivre Hotel (3-star)

-3100 Webster Street, San Francisco
+3100 Webster Street

 The Hotel Del Sol is one of the best hotel/motels in this neighborhood.
-It is bright and cheery inside and out with its vibrant, almost beachy decor.
+It is bright and cheery inside and out with its vibrant, beachy decor.

-You will find some very basic amenities at this family-oriented hotel including a heated outdoor pool, a simple breakfast, and free Wifi.
+You will find some very basic amenities at this family-oriented hotel, including a heated outdoor pool, a simple breakfast, and free Wifi.
 It's a great value because the parking is included.

-High Season Average: $395 | Low Season Average: $210
+High Season Average: $330 | Low Season Average: $200

-Find the best deal on the Hotel Del Sol here
+>> Check availability at the Hotel Del Sol here

-Travelodge at the Presidio San Francisco
+Travelodge at the Presidio San Francisco (2-star)

-2755 Lombard Street, San Francisco
+2755 Lombard Street

 Their amenities include a simple breakfast and a business center with printing and internet access.
 They allow pets with a small deposit and parking is free.